Guidelines for References for Applicants to Graduate Programs in Mathematics at the University of Kentucky

 We realize that writing these letters is a time-consuming task.
 Thank you for your willingness to do this.
 If possible, please upload your letter directly to our online application system.
 If you are unable to do this, please send your letter to:

-Peter Perry, Director of Graduate Studies
+Benjamin Braun, Director of Graduate Studies

 Department of Mathematics